 \section{Introduction}

-Over the past two decades, 3d $\mathcal N=4$ mirror symmetry has attracted a lot of attentions from both physicians and mathematicians (see, for example, \cite{BFN,BDG,N} and references therein).
-It is also closely related to the theory of \textit{symplectic duality} of Braden et al. \cite{BPW,BLPW}.
-Suppose two (possibly singular) manifolds are symplectic dual to each other, then there are some highly nontrivial identities between the geometry and topology of them.
+Over the past two decades, 3d $\mathcal N=4$ mirror symmetry has attracted a lot of attentions from both physicists and mathematicians (see, for example, \cite{BFN,BDG,IS,N} and references therein).
+It is also equivalent to the theory of \textit{symplectic duality} of Braden et al. \cite{BPW,BLPW} (see also \cite{Kam} for a survey).
+For two (possibly singular) manifolds that are symplectic dual to each other, there are some highly nontrivial identities between the geometry and topology of them.
 One of the properties predicted by 3d $\mathcal N=4$ mirror symmetry and symplectic duality is Hikita's conjecture.
-Suppose we are given a pair of symplectic dual conical symplectic singularities, then Hikita's conjecture is a relation of the coordinate ring of one conical symplectic singularity to the cohomology ring of the symplectic resolution of the other dual conical symplectic singularity, which is stated as follows.
+Suppose we are given a pair of symplectic dual conical symplectic singularities, then Hikita's conjecture relates the coordinate ring of one symplectic variety to the cohomology ring of the symplectic resolution of the other, which is stated as follows.

 \begin{conjecture}[Hikita {\cite[Conjecture 1.3]{Hi}}] Let $X$ and $X^{!}$ be a pair of symplectic dual conical symplectic singularities over $\mathbb{C}$.
-Suppose $X^{!}$ admits a conical symplectic resolution $\tilde{X}^{!}\rightarrow X^{!}$, and $T$ is a maximal torus of the Hamiltonian action on $X$.
+Suppose $X^{!}$ admits a conical symplectic resolution $\tilde{X}^{!}\rightarrow X^{!}$, and suppose $T$ is a maximal torus of the Hamiltonian action on $X$.
 Then there is an isomorphism of graded algebras

 \end{conjecture}